Jesse Henry Leavenworth

-Jesse Henry Leavenworth (March 29, 1807-March 12, 1885) was a military officer and engineer.
+Jesse Henry Leavenworth (March 29, 1807-March 12, 1885) was a United States military officer and engineer who served in the Black Hawk War and American Civil War.

 Biography

 Early life

 Leavenworth was the son of Brigadier General Henry Leavenworth and his wife Elizabeth Eunice Morrison.
 He was born March 29, 1807, in Danville, Vermont.
-He was a graduate of West Point class of 1830.
+He was a graduate of the West Point class of 1830, ranking 22nd out of 42 cadets.

 Early career

 Upon graduation he was commissioned as a second lieutenant in the 4th Infantry, known as the "Rocky Mountain Rangers", based near Denver, Colorado, which protected the frontier against bandits and Indian marauders.

 Leavenworth married Elvira Caroline Clark, daughter of Festus Clark, of Sackett's Harbor, New York, June 12, 1832, and they had four sons and four daughters between 1833 and 1853.
 He resigned from the Army in 1836 to spend more time with his family.

 Leavenworth was a civil engineer active in the west, with a private practice based in Chicago, Illinois, for 22 years.
 He also worked as a lumber merchant in Wisconsin.